yubinCloud/kg2vec/README.md

 | :white_circle: | ConvR | 2019 | NAACL-HLT 2019, [Aclanthology](https://aclanthology.org/N19-1103) | |
 | :white_circle: | KG-BERT | 2019 | [arXiv](http://arxiv.org/abs/1909.03193) | |
 | :white_circle: | PairRE | 2021 | ACL-IJCNLP 2021, [Aclanthology](https://aclanthology.org/2021.acl-long.336) | |

+## How to contribute it?

+If you have read the code of this project, then you should have understood the code style of this library.
+All you need to do is to extend it as you see fit and submit pull requests after successful testing.